annsudo/katacoda-scenarios/Test1/step5.md

 ⭐ **Resilience and Sustainability**

-Microservice can easily be rewritten and replaced without compromising the whole system.
+Micro service can easily be rewritten and replaced without compromising the whole system.
 And if a service goes down, it won’t take out the entire application.
 This means that systems remain maintainable in the long run.